-As is the case with every annual orchestra compensation report, the most important element to keep in mind is these figures encompass the 2012/13 season.
-Although it isn’t unusual to expect that the most recent figures available would cover the previous season, in this case 2013/14, that’s not how things work thanks to a few key elements:
+As is the case with every annual orchestra compensation report, the most important element to keep in mind is these figures encompass the 2013/14 season and not the current season.
+Although it isn’t unusual to expect that the most recent figures available would cover the previous season, that’s not how things work thanks to a few key elements:

 - Most professional orchestras maintain a fiscal year structure that begins and ends at some point from June to August; as a result, they tend to file their annual return several months later than the typical April 15 deadline that applies to individuals.

 - When you add that date against the length of time the IRS takes to process and release the returns (anywhere from six to nine months), you arrive at the seemingly odd gap of the report being a season later than expected.
 Interestingly enough, if the IRS ever adopts standard open data practices, the additional gap will all but vanish and the data would be made available in a searchable format.
 Having said all of that, don’t hold your breath for it to happen anytime in the near future.

 The end result is the most recent season available with data for every potential orchestra in these reports is two seasons behind the current season.

 Although we’ll be examining each of the items below in greater detail via their respective report article, you can look forward to the following topics.

 - The number of orchestras failing to respond to requests for clarification and/or refusing to release required information is at one of the lowest levels since the reports started in 2005 and that’s a very good thing!

 - A number of traditionally highest paying executive and music director positions which went unfilled for a number of years were finally filled.
 The end result is a more reliable average for those respective stakeholders.

 - For the second time in row, a new orchestra crossed the reporting threshold for concertmaster compensation.

 - The overview article at the end of the series will include a live chart showing the average of all stakeholders over the course of 15 years!